zackw/python-zstd/README.rst

 supply this library.
 Version 1.3.4 or later is required.
 No experimental or deprecated features of libzstd are used.

-.. _Zstandard, or Zstd for short: https://facebook.github.io/zstd/
+.. _Zstandard, or Zstd for short: https://www.zstd.net/
 .. _zstd2: https://github.com/zackw/python-zstd
 .. _libzstd: https://github.com/facebook/zstd
 .. _zstandard: https://pypi.python.org/pypi/zstandard
 .. _zstd: https://github.com/sergey-dryabzhinsky/python-zstd

-..
-   Note: Ideally, the “Zstandard, or Zstd for short” link would go to https://www.zstd.net/ rather than to the github.io page that www.zstd.net currently redirects to.
-However, www.zstd.net currently serves an invalid TLS certificate, so that won’t work.

 Build and install from PyPI
 ---------------------------